brettva/copilot-instructions/snakemake-copilot-instructions.md

 ---

 ## 5. 🗂️ Project-based Output Organization and Naming

+**Unless otherwise specified, always write Snakemake pipelines with the expectation that a YAML config file will be passed at runtime (e.g., using `snakemake --configfile config.yaml`).** This approach maintains a clear separation of concerns and maximizes flexibility of inputs.
+All rules, scripts, and output paths should reference configuration values from the config file, not hardcoded values or wildcards, unless explicitly instructed otherwise.

 - **Always use a `project` key in the Snakemake config file.**
 - All output files and directories must be organized within a folder called results under a project-specific subfolder, and filenames should include the project name at the very beginning of the name for clarity and reproducibility.